-SSL certificates vary in length, depending on where you purchase the certificate, the packages they offer, and option you selected.
+SSL certificates vary in length, depending on where you purchase the certificate, the packages they offer, and options you selected.
 Just as you can select from different time frames when you purchase hosting, SSL authorities often offer a longer-term certificate at a lower rate.
 Of course, if your host offers shared SSL for free, your certificate will last as long as you remain with that host.

 What sort of data can be secured using SSL?